 The Newhouse 2 renovation doubles studio teaching space and will benefit all Newhouse majors.
 Planned new courses to be taught in the facility include 3-D Production Workshop; Sports Directing Seminar; Producing the Fashion Video; and Human-Computer Interaction, among others.
 Other new areas include commercial photography for advertising; green screen photography for virtual reality and multimedia; and news conferences and satellite tours for public relations.

 Funding comes from several sources, including the S.I.
 Newhouse Foundation and Syracuse University, as well as industry partnerships.
 Additional fundraising from alumni and friends of the Newhouse School is also needed to support the project.

-Take a virtual tour of the new Studio & Innovation Center, using Google Glass, courtesy of The NewsHouse:
+Take a virtual tour of the Newhouse Studio and Innovation Center, using Google Glass, courtesy of The NewsHouse: